 There is no soft lock in this game, meaning that you can continue turning the wheel past the point you can in the real car.
 Nothing happens in game when you do this, the input is ignored entirely, but it makes it much harder to control a spin, for instance, when you can't tell when you've reached that maximum rotation angle.

-In this guide, I will show how to correct both of these issues by setting the proper values in game and in the Thrustmaster Control Panel.
+In this guide, I will show how to correct both of these issues by setting the proper values in game and in the Thrustmaster Control Panel, if playing on PC.

 The big issue with NASCAR Heat 4 is setting the steering angle correctly.
 In some games, the lack of a Soft Lock feature isn't that big of a deal because you only very rarely reach that point.
 In NASCAR, however, the steering angle is very small and you will frequently hit the maximum rotation angle.
 When the wheel keeps turning past that point, the game just doesn't feel right and the cars are harder to control as a result.